maxibra/screeps/README.md

         * find source with more points to harvest
         * try to predict when the source will be free by how match energy a nearest harvesters are need
 * Create system based on memory to save path from each requested point.
+* Improve Transfers (choose a new target if remained energy.
+Currently choose spawn)
+* Transfers. possibility to change percent of transfers if not enought creeps for more then hour
+* Improve change role. currently if in the same ticket several creeps are needed to change role we have a wrong proportion